 If you are lodging with friends or family and do not have your own accommodation, if you are asked to leave you may have nowhere else to go.

-If you have been asked to leave contact us as soon as you can.
+If you have been asked to leave, please complete a housing assistance form as soon as you can:

 We will advise you on what your immediate and long term housing options are and maybe try to negotiate with your friends/family to let you move back in, even if this is a short term measure to stop you being homeless.

 If you are still lodging but want to secure your own accommodation, it is much better to stay where you are whilst you plan your move and find new accommodation.

 If you feel that you need some 'hands on' help sorting things out with the people you live with, we can arrange for mediation.
 A mediator is a sort of neutral referee who can help you all to sort out your problems.
 They don’t take sides, they don’t decide ‘who is right’ and they don’t tell you what to do.
 Instead, they’ll help you work things out for yourselves.